practo/k8s-worker-pod-autoscaler/README.md

       --k8s-api-qps float                   qps indicates the maximum QPS to the k8s api from the clients(wpa). (default 5) --kube-config string                  path of the kube config file, if not specified in cluster config is used --metrics-port string                 specify where to serve the /metrics and /status endpoint. /metrics serve the prometheus metrics for WPA (default ":8787")
-      --queue-services string               comma separated queue services, the WPA will start with (default "sqs") --resync-period int                   sync period for the worker pod autoscaler (default 20) --sqs-long-poll-interval int          the duration (in seconds) for which the sqs receive message call waits for a message to arrive (default 20)
+      --queue-services string               comma separated queue services, the WPA will start with (default "sqs,beanstalkd")
+      --resync-period int                   sync period for the worker pod autoscaler (default 20) --sqs-long-poll-interval int          the duration (in seconds) for which the sqs receive message call waits for a message to arrive (default 20)
       --sqs-short-poll-interval int         the duration (in seconds) after which the next sqs api call is made to fetch the queue length (default 20)
       --wpa-default-max-disruption string   it is the default value for the maxDisruption in the WPA spec.
 This specifies how much percentage of pods can be disrupted in a single scale down acitivity.
 Can be expressed as integers or as a percentage. (default "100%")
       --wpa-threads int                     wpa threadiness, number of threads to process wpa resources (default 10)
 ```

-For adding multiple queue provider support, you can add comma supported providers.
+If you need to enable multiple queue support, you can add queues comma separated in `--queue-services`.
+For example, if beanstalkd is started and there is no WPA beanstalk resource present, then nothing happens, until a beanstalk WPA resource is created.
+Queue poller service only operates on the filtered WPA objects.
 ```
 --queue-services=sqs,beanstalkd
 ```